 (16) This procedure applies to all University staff and students.

 (17) Dedicated paper recycling bins are provided at all desks and in photocopier rooms.
 All paper suitable for recycling is to be placed in these paper recycling bins.
 This includes:

 (18) The following waste is not to be placed in paper recycling bins:

 (19) Confidential or sensitive material is to be shredded, or alternatively placed in a security bin, and then recycled.

 (20) Contract cleaning staff empty desk, office and photocopier room paper recycling bins into dedicated blue recycling bins located within and outside of buildings.

-(21) Cardboard recycling bins are provided at centrally located areas at each UWS site.
+(21) Cardboard recycling bins are provided at centrally located areas at each University site.